nbaldzhiev/playwright-ts-orange-hrm/README.md

-# (WIP) TypeScript+Playwright UI Tests Of Demo App
+# TypeScript+Playwright UI Tests Of Demo App

-A repository containing a Playwright (TypeScript) project with UI tests for a demo application - https://opensource-demo.orangehrmlive.com/.
+A repository containing a Playwright (TypeScript) project with UI tests (POM-based) for a demo application - https://opensource-demo.orangehrmlive.com/.
 The goal of the repository is to play around and explore Playwright with TypeScript.
 The goal of this project **is not** to provide an extensive automated test plan of the app.

 > **_NOTE:_** Tests don't run in parallel and use only 1 worker because the demo app ends up returning 503 errors when being accessed multiple times simultaneously.
 That's something I wasn't aware of when I was deciding on a demo app to automage against, but that is okay considering the goals of this project.